 Rosa is seen by her daughter Maria as having one in order to justify her abusive behaviour, interpreting her mother's violent mood swings as being possessed by a "Black Witch".

-In Remember 11: The Age of Infinity, Keiko Inubushi suffers from Dissociative Identity Disorder, resulting in her being sent to the SPHIA psychiatric hospital when one of her personalities commits several murders.
+In Remember11: The Age of Infinity, Keiko Inubushi suffers from Dissociative Identity Disorder (or so we're told), resulting in her being sent to the SPHIA psychiatric hospital when one of her personalities commits several murders.
 Later, protagonists Kokoro and Satoru allow their companions to believe this about them (They are actually undergoing a series of Freaky Friday Flips, but find that its easier to convince their companions "I have two personalities", rather than "My mind randomly switches with somebody else's").
+The novel even touches upon the legal implications for DID which allowed Keiko to be considered criminally insane much to the anger of family members of her victims.

 Lisianthus of SHUFFLE! absorbed the soul of her unborn sister while still in the womb.
 The two take turns being the dominant personality.
 In the original visual novel she has no name but is known as Reverse Sia.
 Giving her the name Kikyo becomes a plot point.